SerafimArts/phpdt/README.md

 # DT language

+> Please note that this is just an experiment for now

 DT (DataType) language for PHP autocompetition and static analysis tools.

 The task of the language is to implement a full-fledged strictly typed language